 Did You Know?…

 In the Bible, God set festivals, events, and times according to the lunar calendar of 354 days.
-God’s timetable meant that these events didn’t line up to man’s ways, but His.
+God’s timetable meant that these events didn’t align with man’s ways, but His.
 This separation was not God’s intent.
 He is restoring all that has been lost.
 He is restoring the Bride of Christ to her roots, asking her to fully trust in His divine ways.

 This separation robbed many of us of from…